Personality Type: American?

 You know that moment right after someone says, ok I’m about to do an Instagram story and everyone kinda turns it on?

-Well, this was that, except there was no WiFi.
+Well, this was that, except there was no WiFi and it went on for hours.

 What was even more interesting?
 Neither of them was American.